pypeit/PypeIt/doc/tutorials/kast_howto.rst

 .. image:: ../figures/kastb_spec2d.png

-The green/red lines are the slit edges (in more recent versions of the code, we changed the red lines to magenta).
-The white line down the center is the object.
+The green/red lines are the slit edges (green/magenta in more recent versions).
+The brighter pixels down the center of the slit is the object.
 The orange line shows the PypeIt trace of the object and the orange text is the PypeIt assigned name.
 The night sky and emission lines have been subtracted.

 See :doc:`../out_spec2D` for further details.